thinknew/BCIWorkshop/README.md

 # BCI Workshop

-This repository is part of the hands-on workshop on how to bridge the gap between Neuroscience and Computational Intelligence to design and develop Brain-Computer Interface.
+This repository is updated yearly and is a part of the hands-on workshop on Brain-Computer Interface with a theme on how to bridge the gap between Neuroscience and Computational Intelligence to design and develop Brain-Computer Interface.
 This workshop intends to promote standardization of terminologies and technologies for Brain-Computer Interfaces to computational intelligence practitioners and Neuroscience communities.
-The workshop promotes the utilization of open-source tools such as Google TensorFlow for enhancing community cohesion and BCI standardization.
+The workshop promotes the utilization of open-source tools such as for enhancing community cohesion and BCI standardization.

 What is included in this respository
 ==============
-* Jupyter Notebook to create and process EEG data with TensorFlow
+* Jupyter Notebook to create and process EEG data with TensorFlow from the workshop in 2022 and 2023
 * Three set of EEG data collected from P300 experiment during the workshop
   * Data is in .mat format and contain two variables Data (Channel X Number of Samples]) and Label (Binary class)
 * Unity Game engine based experimental scenario used during workshop for P300 and SSVEP